 This is the last entry in the MG Wing Gundam build.
 My, how the fun things in life seem to pass quickly.
 For myself, decals are the most enjoyable part of a build and the Wing was no exception.
 All I needed for this endeavor was a set of the MG Wing Gundam water-slide decals and my trusty Mark Softer. for a more detailed look at how I apply water-slide decals you can check out Gunpla TV episode 10.

-Bandai’s series of Gundam Decals never disappoint.
+Bandai’s series of Gundam Decals never disappoints.
 One of the great things about them is that the decal sheets are always the same dimensions and Bandai loads those sheets up.
 Rather than just give you enough decals to do the kit they fill what would have been empty space on the decal sheet with more decals.
 What this means is that you are free to make mistakes because, in most instances, you have spare decals at the ready.

 There are two ways to go about applying decals to your kit (or maybe more?).
 You can apply decals to individual pieces and then assemble the model once they are dry, or you can assemble sections of the model, apply decals on those sections, then complete the final assembly afterwards.
 I opted to go with the latter method.
 All in all, I think the decals on the MG Wing took me about two hours.